Cerchie/tutorials/handling-null-values-in-avro-and-protobuf/kafka/README.md

 }
 ```

-Now, if you run the code using `./gradlew :handling-null-values:kafka:runAvroProducer`, you will see that the producer does not produce events.
+Now, if you run the code using `./gradlew :handling-null-values-in-avro-and-protobuf:kafka:runAvroProducer`, you will see that the producer does not produce events.
 If Avro schemas are to accept null values they need it set explicitly on the field.

 How about null values in Protobuf schema fields?
-See: `handling-null-values/kafka/code/src/main/proto/purchase.proto`:
+See: `handling-null-values-in-avro-and-protobuf/kafka/code/src/main/proto/purchase.proto`:

 ```
 syntax = "proto3";